MaybeShewill-CV/CRNN_Tensorflow/README.md

 ```
 After several times of iteration you can check the log file in logs folder you are supposed to see the following contenent
 ![Training log](https://github.com/TJCVRS/CRNN_Tensorflow/data/images/train_log.png)
-The accuracy are computed by calculate the distance between two saparse tensor so the lower the accuracy value is the better the model performs.
+The seq distance is computed by calculating the distance between two saparse tensor so the lower the accuracy value is the better the model performs.The train accuracy is computed by calculating the character-wise precision between the prediction and the ground truth so the higher the better the model performs.

 During my experiment the loss drops as follows
 ![Training loss](https://github.com/TJCVRS/CRNN_Tensorflow/data/images/train_loss.png)